A Valuable, Free-to-Members Credit Union Service

 The Nomination service is very valuable to members in that it allows access to nominated funds by the nominee within a very short period of the death of the member.
 And while it will not relieve the loss suffered by the nominee, it serves to relieve potential cash-flow difficulties.

-What happens to my shares when I die?
+What happens to my shares in the event of me passing away?

 Members of the Credit Union can nominate a person to receive their Credit Union Shares and insurance benefits (if any) up to €23,000 on their death.

 A member can nominate anyone…… family or friend or group of people.
 It is important that members review their nomination form regularly.

 Yes, by filling in a new nomination form.
 A nomination becomes invalid if the member gets married or the person that has been nominated dies.
 It is a good idea therefore to review the nomination from time to time, in order to ensure that the person/s nominated is/are the most appropriate.
 Note Divorce or legal separation will not revoke a nomination.

 Yes, a member of staff will be delighted to confirm whether you have completed a nomination and who your nominee is.

 My parents opened my account when I was a child?

 If you joined as a child you would not have had a nomination form completed.
 Once you reach the age of 16 you will need to fill out the nomination form.